cosmicjs/docs/docs/guides/README.md

 Right-Click on `pom.xml` file and Select (Maven -> Reimport) to import all the dependencies in your project.

 ### 4. Adding Cosmic Credentials to Java Spring Boot Project
-Inside the folder src/main/resources, add the cosmic credentials to the `application.properties` file.
+Inside the folder `src/main/resources`, add the cosmic credentials to the `application.properties` file.
+You can find your Bucket slug and API read key in <i>Your Bucket > Basic Settings > API Access</i> after [logging in](https://app.cosmicjs.com).
 ```properties
 #src/main/resources/application.properties
 slug = <add cosmic bucket slug here>
 read_key = <add cosmic bucket read key here>
 ```

 ### 5. Create the service component of Java Spring Boot App
-In the folder `src/main/java`, Add a new Java package (folder) `service` inside the package `com.example.cosmicapp`.
+In the folder `src/main/java`, add a new Java package (folder) `service` inside the package `com.example.cosmicapp`.
-This can be done by right-clicking on the package `com.example.cosmicapp`, selecting (New -> Package), and editing `com.example.cosmicapp.service` in the field.
+Inside the folder `src/main/java`, right-click on `com.example.cosmicapp` package and add a new package named `service` by selecting (New -> Package).

 Create a Java class `JsonParsingService.java` inside the package `com.example.cosmicapp.service`.
 Right-click on `service` package, Select (New -> Class) and edit `JsonParsingService.java` in the field.
 ```java